Want the perfect workout program?

 With bands, you can train your chest standing up straight by wrapping the band around your back and pressing forward horizontally (you can also tie the band to an anchor directly behind you to create more elastic force, which means more resistance).

-There are more advantages of resistance bands when comparing them to free weights, such as:
+There are more advantages of resistance bands when comparing to free weights, such as:

 We don’t think of bands necessarily as an alternative, with the exception of the use of bands by beginners, children, seniors, or anyone with joint issues.